Music Composition Bachelor's Degree Program

 By the end of Private Composition Lesson Level 5, you will be able to:

-• Analyze and apply principles of effective text setting, ensuring clarity and natural prosody in vocal compositions
+• Analyze principles of effective text setting, ensuring clarity and natural prosody in vocal compositions

 • Set texts that enhance the musical and emotional impact of the composition